UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

 ssh sven@bianca.uppmax.uu.se
 ```

-???- question "How does this look like (when inside of SUNET)?"
+???- question "What does this look like (when inside of SUNET)?"

     ```bash
     sven@svens_computer:~$ ssh sven@bianca.uppmax.uu.se